vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/others.md

 export default {
   theme: hopeTheme({
     plugins: {
-      // disable back to top button
+      // disable back to top button with `backToTop: false`
-      backToTop: false,

-      // or

-      // customize back to top button
+      // or  customize back to top button
       backToTop: {
         /**
          * Scroll threshold distance to display back to top button (in pixels)